 To handle damaged drives in the most gentle and thorough way Atola TaskForce includes these features:

 Reverse direction.
 With this function selected, TaskForce will approach skipped areas of the drive from the other side on any selected pass.
-This way TaskForce can get more data from a drive before entering a damaged zone, which needs to be concentrated on during the following passes.
+This way TaskForce can retrieve more data from a drive before entering a damaged zone, which needs to be concentrated on during the following passes.

 Disable read look-ahead.
 Most contemporary hard drives have read look-ahead functionality, which makes the drive read more blocks sequentially than requested by software.
 In good drives, this functionality helps the drive operate faster by reading more data and caching it.
-But with bad drives, read look-ahead leads to bad areas being addressed more often, which slows down the process and may lead to a complete freeze of the drive.
+But with bad drives, read look-ahead leads to bad areas being addressed more often.
+This slows down the process and may lead to a complete freeze of the drive.
 In such cases, disabling read look-ahead option is advisable.

 Calculate hash during imaging.
 With bad drives, the fewer times you read data on them, the longer they will last.
 This can be critical for bringing a criminal to justice in the court of law.
 It is therefore advisable that when imaging a damaged drive, hash calculation is done simultaneously with imaging.
 This way TaskForce only reads the data on the drive once.

 When dealing with a damaged hard drive, we strongly recommend using segmented hashing.
 This method supports multi-pass imaging and handling of bad sectors, and provides better resiliency against data corruption.